toolstack/just-likes-and-dislikes/readme.txt

 3. Like Dislike Design Settings

 == Changelog ==
+= 2.4 =
+* Release date: TBD
+* Fixed: Sorting of like/dislike columns in post/comment table.

 = 2.3 =
 * Release date: Sept 3, 2023
 * Fixed: Inability to disable the first post type.